-- Contemporary novels such as Harry Potter and the Philosopher's Stone and The Bone Sparrow - Protest poems and songs - Contemporary documentary films such as 2040 and David Attenborough: A Life on Our Planet
+- Contemporary novels such as Harry Potter and the Philosopher's Stone and The Bone Sparrow - A selection of classic and contemporary protest poems and songs - A selection of famous speeches by well-known figures throughout history

 In English, students learn to speak, listen to, read, view, write and shape texts.
 They develop their ability to analyse how texts are constructed for particular purposes and to suit different contexts.
 Students are also expected to make deliberate choices when constructing their own texts in order to achieve different purposes.